You can stream ESPN2 live without cable on a Roku, Fire TV, Apple TV or Smart TV.

 Does ESPN+ include ESPN2?

-No. ESPN+ is a standalone streaming service that has daily MLB and NHL games and other programs for $6.99 per month.
+No. ESPN+ is a standalone streaming service that has daily MLB and NHL games and original shows you can’t watch anywhere else.

 The service does not get you the ESPN cable networks, including ESPN, ESPN2, ESPN3 or ESPNews.

 ESPN+ streams live sports and on-demand shows through the ESPN app.
 Subscribers can watch ESPN+ on three screens at once.

 An ESPN+ subscription costs $9.99 per month.
 Subscriptions run month to month so you can easily cancel online whenever you like.

 Sling TV is the cheapest option at $35 per month.
 Sling Orange has ESPN2 and 30+ other live TV channels.
 Subscribers get 50 hours of Cloud DVR and an on-demand library of movies, news and TV shows.